 Although these techniques have proven successful in many cases, they cannot stop determined actors from finding creative ways around them.

-Individuals and organizations need to remain vigilant when consuming any digital content related to politics or current events to ensure disinformation campaigns are not misleading them.
+Individuals and organizations must remain vigilant when consuming digital content related to politics or current events to ensure disinformation campaigns are not misleading.

 Disinformation campaigns against political leaders are a growing threat that can hurt democratic processes.

 A disinformation campaign is a coordinated effort to deliberately spread false or misleading information to discredit and undermine an individual, group, or nation.

 In recent years, the proliferation of social media networks has enabled malicious actors to spread false or exaggerated claims and rumors about political figures to influence public opinion and sway election outcomes.

 Foreign governments and political parties have used disinformation campaigns to undermine elected leaders’ legitimacy and policies.

 - You are spreading lies about a leader’s personal life or record.

 - They are exaggerating their opponent’s weaknesses.